 The business continued to thrive, adapting innovative efforts in both its marketing, techniques of cooking, and recipe formulation.
 The owners’ openness to customer feedback and flexibility to meeting new market trends gave birth to its classic recipes and the later additions to its food line, namely Litson Liempo, Litson Bangus, Dokito Frito, Porkcharap, and Pork Barbecue.
 The most recent, Litson Baka, is now keeping Filipino foodies on social media hyped up and interested to give it a try.
 People are storming to the nearest Andok’s - knowing it’s not going to disappoint.

 Andoks made a specific new packaging for this new product.
 The cardboard box is printed with its brand name, its iconic chicken logo with a unique tagline specifically for the Litson Baka, #BakaNaman.
 The thinly sliced beef is wrapped in a food packaging foil to avoid juice spillage and maintain fresh-from-the-grill temperature.
 Andok’s Litson Baka is priced at P320 (in-store) and P352 (if ordered via Grab).
 The whole serving is estimated to be good for two to three people to share.

-As much as another food enthusiast would want to get a bite of this popular dish from Andok’s, the branches distributing their famous Litson Baka are limited to a few only.
+As much as another food enthusiast would want to get a bite of this popular dish from Andok’s, the branches distributing their famous Litson Baka are limited to Metro Manila, Quezon City, and few others only.

 Discover more Filipino recipes by checking out Lessandra Food Finds Blogs.